-5.1 The proposal for the site is to construct a new dropped kerb to allow access to the site from Breakspear Road North.

-5.2 The proposed location of the above structures can be seen on the appended plan.
+- 5.1 The proposal for the site is to construct a new detached dwelling to replace the existing house. - 5.2 The proposed location of the above structures can be seen on the appended plan.

 Arboricultural Impact Assessment

 PROPOSED TREE REMOVAL / RETENTION: